ellakoa/postcard-poem/content/posts/deal-pier.md

 ---
-title: Deal Pier
+title: Strutting Out To Sea
 description: >+
   A visit to Deal will ultimately lead you to the seafront and its iconic pier.
-  The pier struts out to sea, unapologetically on concrete legs.
+  The pier struts out to sea, unapologetically on concrete legs, how smart is that?

-  Three tiers adorn the end of the pier, there's

-  a cafe on the top made of glass, the middle

-  for fishing on a daily pass, the lower tier

-  has all but gone, rusted steps have nowhere

-  to go, and are only on show when the tide is quite low.

 collection: Places
 aspect: landscape